 Netrunner could use something similar.
 There are some draft packs that are available, but the drafting environment isn’t that newbie friendly.
 Fantasy Flight also has dabbled with offering the 2015 Championship Decks.
 These are corp and runner decks that are pre-assembled.
 Offhand I think it’s a great product to get people into playing Netrunner but there are some hiccups.
 One is that the corp deck isn’t currently tournament legal.
 Secondly, (aside from an apparent misprint for the card cost) the runner deck offers an odd milling strategy.
 However the idea is pretty solid and leads into a concept of offering Core Deck packs.

 The pickle of course would be the tokens.
 You might go the route of having 2-3 mini sheets of tokens for tags, brain damage, a few virus counters, 8 or so 1 credit makers, and another sheet of just 5 credit tokens.
-But an alternative might be to offer cards with slot trackers on them to keep track of tags, and credits.
-Encouraging players to use coins, beads, and other tokens to push around on these cards to keep record of their resources.
+But an alternative might be to offer cards with slot trackers on them to keep track of tags, and credits, encouraging players to use coins, beads, and other tokens to push around on these cards to handle their resources.
 This leads into another point though of enticing new players to finally jump in for a Core Set 2.0.

 Another plus is that they’ve got some redundant cards to allow for more people to play out of the box along with previously purchased decks packs.
 Along with these core decks, now you could easily have 4 to 6 people to jump into a new core box and play for a night.
 Mind that this is something you can’t really do now with the current box set.